Mercedes W12: Opening rounds

-Mid season rounds
+Mid-season rounds

-At the Styrian Grand Prix and Austrian Grand Prix, it was a Red bull dominance as Verstappen took both pole positions.
-In both races, both drivers struggled with race pace, but managed to be on the podium, with Hamilton finishing 2nd in Styrian, and Bottas taking 3rd in Styrian and 2nd In Austrian.
-This led Verstappen to increase his championship lead by 32 points as he achieved his first grand slam.
+The Styrian and Austrian Grand Prix were both dominated by Red Bull as Verstappen took pole position in both races.
+In both races, both Mercedes drivers struggled with race pace, but managed to finish on the podium, with Hamilton finishing 2nd in Styria, and Bottas taking 3rd in Styria and 2nd In Austria.
+This allowed Verstappen to increase his championship lead by 32 points as he achieved his first grand slam.
 At the British Grand Prix, Mercedes introduced a huge upgrade package to increase the car's competitiveness.
 Hamilton qualified on pole for the first sprint race, while Bottas qualified 3rd.
 In the sprint, Verstappen made a better start than Hamilton and overtook him before the first corner, leading every lap and winning the sprint with Hamilton second and Bottas third, thus Verstappen started on pole for the Grand Prix itself.
 In the race, Hamilton made a better start over Verstappen and both contested each other for the lead during the first half of the opening lap.
-Both repeatedly swapped positions until the Copse corner, where Hamilton's car understeered and collided with Verstappen, who hit the wall by going sideways across the gravel, while Hamilton was slowed down and allowed Leclerc to take the lead of the race.
+Both repeatedly swapped positions until a first-lap collision at Copse corner, where Hamilton's car experienced understeer and collided with Verstappen, who hit the wall going sideways across the gravel.
+Hamilton, whose car suffered minor damage, slowed down, allowing Charles Leclerc to take the lead of the race.
 Due to Verstappen's crash, the race was red flagged.
-The race was resumed after fifteen minutes as Hamilton was given a ten-second time penalty, with stewards ruling that Hamilton was predominantly, but not fully, at fault in the collision.
+The race was resumed after fifteen minutes as Hamilton was given a ten-second time penalty, with the stewards ruling that Hamilton was predominantly, but not fully, at fault in the collision.
 Hamilton remained at second position after the restart, pitted and served his time penalty to rejoin fourth.
-Hamilton immediately overtook Norris and Bottas to claim back second position, took the lead of the race on lap 50, as Leclerc struggled with an engine issue of his car.
+Hamilton immediately overtook Norris and Bottas to claim back second position, taking the lead of the race on lap 50, as Leclerc struggled with an engine issue within his car.
 Hamilton won his record equalling eighth British Grand Prix.